prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Reference/Index.rst

          string

    Description
-         Linktext to delte the page from collection.
+         Link text to delete the page from collection.

    Default
          Delete this page: